-The luxury single-family and attached markets are currently gearing up for the fast-paced spring real estate market.
-Whether you’re looking to specialize in luxury appraisals or you’re simply reading up on the latest market trends, you may want to pay attention to cities where luxury homes are in high demand.
-According to the February 2019 edition of the North American Luxury Market Report by the Institute for Luxury Home Marketing, these are the top luxury markets right now.
+Amid the COVID-19 pandemic, luxury homebuyers’ priorities have shifted from seeking out new experiences and adventures toward finding homes in markets that offer safety, more space, and well-being.
+Whether you’re looking to specialize in luxury appraisals or you’re simply reading up on the latest market trends, you may want to pay attention to areas where luxury homes are in high demand.
+According to the March 2021 edition of the North American Luxury Market Report by the Institute for Luxury Home Marketing, these are the top luxury markets right now.

 Interested in luxury appraisals?
 Learn about the Certified Luxury Home Appraiser™ (CLHA) program, exclusively offered by McKissock.

 Northern California’s East Bay region topped the charts as people relocated in large numbers out of San Francisco in search of less dense living.
 Colorado Springs, already identified in 2019 as a “market to watch,” also saw substantial increase in demand as Denver’s ever-increasing prices and adaptation to working from home allowed for purchasing homes outside the metropolitan area.

 Low interest rates gave DC and Arlington-area millennials the unexpected opportunity to trade their condos and move into townhomes in Fairfax County, Virginia, also driven by the ability to work from home.
 Whereas in King County, Washington, the demand for single-family homes soared when the ever-increasing number of employees working for Apple and Amazon in Seattle realized they, too, could move further afield and leverage these companies’ “long term work from home” guarantee.